ABasral/Deepfake_Detection_Using_RESnet_and_LSTM/README.md

 ### Step 5: Copy Models

-`Copy your trained model to the models folder i.e Django Application/models/`
+`Copy your trained model to the models folder i.e /models/`

-- You can download our trained models from [Google Drive](https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing)
+- Download trained models from [Google Drive](https://drive.google.com/drive/folders/1OrJFB_MbpD_TdfR7u-yKr43ykWNEs6l8?usp=sharing)

 **Note :** The model name must be in specified format only i.e *model_84_acc_10_frames_final_data.pt*.
 Make sure that no of frames must be mentioned after certain 3 underscores `_` , in the above example the model is for 10 frames.